betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 All of this made me think the HPC community needs a hub dedicated to MPI debugging.

+## Launching a new resource to make MPI debugging a little easier

 Supported by the 2025 Better Scientific Software (BSSw) Fellowship Program, I have launched <https://mpi-debug.org> to share debugging strategies and tools, with a focus on freely available options for beginners.
 The website includes a discussion system so visitors can leave comments and ask questions.
 It also contains a [survey](https://forms.gle/cUbXUfu2Z2dK5d9V7) to help us better understand the current MPI debugging landscape in the community.

-In this article, I would like to share some of my experience and perspectives on MPI debugging.
+In this article, I would like to share some of my experience and perspectives on MPI debugging as examples of the kind of content you can find on the site.

 ## Defensive debugging